centrica-engineering/nucleus-docs/docs/components/ns-article.md

 import { PageFooter } from '../../includes/page-footer.js'

 ## Deprecated
-> This component is deprecated.
+> This component is currently being considered for deprecation.

 ## Introduction